MokhaLeee/FE8U-UnitStatus-Rework/readme.md

 ## How to Use it

 Directly include "UnitStatus.event", then you will get this patch installed.
-As examples, I have makde some status as templetes, include "avoid"(unit grants avoid rate +15% at one turn), "Gravity"(unit cannot move in one turn), "Expose Def"(unit Def -5) in one turn, etc. All of these status is defined in `Templates/UnitStatusDef.h`, you can directly use function `void SetUnitStatus(struct Unit* unit, int statusId)` to give units status.
+As examples, I have makde some status as templetes, include "avoid"(unit grants avoid rate +15% in one turn), "Gravity"(unit cannot move in one turn), "Expose Def"(unit Def -5 in one turn), etc. All of these status is defined in `Templates/UnitStatusDef.h`, you can directly use function `void SetUnitStatus(struct Unit* unit, int statusId)` to give units status.

 Meanwhile, you need to put functions defined in `External` folder to support patchs, including: